Public Involvement

 The 30-day public scoping period started with the publication of the Notice of Intent to prepare the environmental impact statement on September 15, 2025.

-During the scoping period Reclamation will hold two live web-based Teams event public meetings to solicit comments and input that will inform the scope of their analysis in the EIS.
-The meetings will be held on October 1, 2025,
+During the scoping period Reclamation held two live web-based Teams event public meetings to solicit comments and input that will inform the scope of their analysis in the EIS.
+The meetings were held on October 1, 2025, the first at 12pm and the second at 6pm Mountain Standard Time to accommodate a variety of schedules.

 Reclamation will consider all of the scoping comments provided in the context of our legal and regulatory obligations to inform our analysis and decision.